slo1958/sl-xj-lib-aws/readme.md

 # sl-xj-lib-aws
-Xojo library to transfer files to and from a AWS S3 bucket
+Xojo library to transfer objects to and from a AWS S3 bucket

 The library is provided as is for free and it is available in a github repo.
 Please give credit to the author when applicable.
 In the unlikely case someone finds a bug ;), please use github to report the issue.